 Annie Ryu is on a mission: She wants to replace meat with the world’s largest tree-borne fruit: the jackfruit.
 Given that this 26-year-old was recently named as one of Forbes Magazine’s 2017 30 under 30 Social Entrepreneurs, I am confident she will make great strides in achieving her goal.
 And, yes, you read it correctly: the jackfruit.
 It’s the largest tree-borne fruit in the world, with some weighing in at 100lbs or more.
 By transforming the underutilized resource into a meat substitute, The Jackfruit Company is providing income for Indian farming families and diminishing the carbon footprint associated with meat-consumption.
 Annie is the visionary leader responsible for bringing this ancient commodity to the world market and I can hardly wait to hear her story, her dreams and her plans for going global with the jackfruit.
-This show made possible due to the generous support of The Chapman Automotive Group.

 - The mission of The Jackfruit Company is to transform healthy eating, farmer’s livelihoods, and humanity’s eco-footprint – for the better.

 - Jackfruit is the biggest fruit that grows on trees, on the planet!

 - Jackfruit is native to India and is very abundant – one tree can yield up to 3 tons of jackfruit a year.

 - Annie’s inspiration for starting The Jackfruit Company is phenomenal – listen to this podcast to learn about her “why” – and by the way, she was 20 years old when she started the company!

 - Two of the biggest contributors to global warming are the meat industry and deforestation – jackfruit can be an answer to both of those.